BinhexTeam/account-payment/partner_restrict_payment_acquirer/README.rst

 =====

 Open partner form and go to "Sales & Purchases" tab.
-Add payment acquirers in "Allowed Acquirers" filed.
-When partner opens invoice in portal only allowed acquirers will be available for payment.
+Add payment providers in "Allowed Payment Providers" filed.
+When partner opens invoice in portal only allowed providers will be available for payment.

-Note: leaving this field empty will remove any restrictions and allow to select any acquirer.
+Note: leaving this field empty will remove any restrictions and allow to select any providers.

 Known issues / Roadmap
 ======================